top of page

 Hope-Village_Logo_2000px.png

-The plan is to have those who are still incarcerated construct homes within the facilities.
+The plan is to have those who are still incarcerated construct homes within correctional facilities.
 Upon completion, those who are at work release or work detail, will come to the property site and put the houses together.
-The benefits of utilizing those incarcerated for the labor is they receive a lucrative skill set and hands on training that can later be used in finding stable employment and it gives them something positive to do while they are serving their sentence.
-It also cuts costs.
-We will be contacting local stores such as Earl May Garden Center, Home Depot, Lowes, Menards, Best Buy and Sherwin Williams, and others, to request donations of material.
-There is also interest from an experienced local developer who is willing to invest in this project and provide us with his development resources.
+The benefit of utilizing those incarcerated for the labor is that they receive a lucrative skill set and hands-on training that can later be used in finding stable employment and the potential to live in a home they built after their sentence.
+We will be contacting local stores such as Earl May Garden Center, Home Depot, Lowes, Menards, Best Buy and Sherwin Williams, and others, to request in-kind donations of materials.
+There is also an experienced local developer who is willing to invest in this project and provide us with development resources.

-There will be a Village Council so the residents will feel ownership in the community and have a desire to ensure their community stays safe, healthy, and clean.
+There will be a Village Council so the residents will feel ownership in the community and have a desire to ensure their community stays safe, healthy, and well managed.
 Representatives from the neighborhood association will be invited to join the Village Council and have input on policies, protocol and review of applicants.
-Bridges to Hope will join the neighborhood association so representatives of the village can also invest in what will be their neighborhood as well.
+Bridges to Hope has joined the Clinton Neighborhood Association so representatives of the village can also invest in the local neighborhood as well.

 If you or someone you know might be interested in partnering with this exciting first for Lincoln, please email rhonda@bridgestohopene.org or call 402.420.5696 for more information.